ORABLACK-DEVELOPERS/DOCARE/Readme.md

 # DOCARE

-DOCARE Is an web app stand as a  Intermediary between doctor and the patient.
+DOCARE Is an web app stand as a  Intermediary between doctor and the patient and a online consultant system

 In this situation see doctor online for small cases.Read Full article or this file completely so that you can understand what is DOCARE.